Stilling my Mind

 A few months ago, I woke up one day and realized that even though I had slept for over 8 hours, I was feeling just as exhausted as I was most days recently.

 I found that I had become the victim of the sales scripts I used way back in my early mobile days at Cantel and was leaving my phone by my bedside ‘just in case’ some one needs to call.
 That’s a bunch of crap – back at Cantel in 1995, we used to sell phones by saying ‘Imagine driving in the winter and your car breaking down.
-You should keep buy a mobile phone and keep it in the trunk just in case‘ – we knew that once you had it, you’d use it for other things as well.
+You should buy a cell phone and keep it in the trunk just in case‘ – we knew that once you had it, you’d use it for other things as well.

-Having that mobile phone by the bedside has led so many of us to wake up our mornings by first checking for ‘what have I missed’.
+Having that cell phone by the bedside has led so many of us to wake up our mornings by first checking for ‘what have I missed‘.
 This isn’t a rant on disconnecting (that is for another day), but I noticed that I wasn’t waking up as refreshed as I would like because of that.
 I enjoy waking up quietly, hearing a bit of music maybe, having some coffee and a small bite to eat, and then after I am physically fully awake, starting to engage my brain… It was a lesson I learned many years ago… wake your body before waking your brain.
 But I had unintentionally lost that habit.

 In the last quarter of 2017, I started to leave my phone in a different room when I go to bed and have been waking up with a bit of meditation (blah blah with that new age ‘mindfulness’ crap…) — I never used to need an alarm and I’m hoping I’ll get back to that, but for now, when Google Home triggers the alarm in the morning, I first sit up, half asleep, and start to meditate for a bit.
 First a couple minutes, then a few more minutes, then ten, and now for much longer.